lohmander/hostanapp/README.md

-# Host An App
+# Hostan app `/ˈhʊsˌta/``

-Provide a set of Kubernetes primitives to easily and rapidly deploy apps on a cluster.
+Hostan provides a set of Kubernetes primitives to easily and rapidly deploy apps on a cluster.
+"Hostan" is a Swedish word that translates to "the cough."

+### Todo

+- [x] Create README outlining the future functionality
+- [ ] Implement CDR and controller for the App resource
+- [ ] Implement CDR and controller for the Provider resource
+- [ ] Create spec/protobuf file for the provider interface

 ### What it looks like (WIP)